 Some cases of Barrett esophagus have run in families suggesting that some individuals have a genetic predisposition to developing the disorder.
 A genetic predisposition means a person carries a gene (or genes) for the disease, but it may not be expressed unless it is triggered or "activated" under certain circumstances, such as due to particular environmental factors.

 It is likely that several different factors, including environmental and genetic factors as well as lifestyle choices, cause the distinctive tissue changes that characterized Barrett esophagus.
 Such factors may also be why individuals with Barrett esophagus are more likely than individuals in the general population to develop adenocarcinoma of the esophagus.

 Barrett esophagus affects men approximately twice as often as it does women.
 The disorder can affect individuals of any age, but is much more likely in older individuals.
 The average age at diagnosis is 60.
 It occurs in greater frequency in Caucasians.
 The exact prevalence of Barrett esophagus is not known because many people may have the disorder, but do not develop symptoms and remain undiagnosed.
-One estimate placed the prevalence of Barrett esophagus as high as approximately 700,000 to 1 million adults in the United States.
+One estimate placed the prevalence of Barrett esophagus as high as approximately 1 -1.5 million adults in the United States.

 Symptoms of the following disorders can be similar to those of Barrett esophagus.
 Comparisons may be useful for a differential diagnosis.